Veera Ramanatha: Religious affiliation

+Relations with the Pandyas and Cholas

 Maravarman Kulasekara Pandyan I fought both Vira Someshwara’s son Ramanatha and the last Chola ruler Rajendra Chola III in a battle in 1279 CE, defeated and vanquished Rajendra and ended the Chola dynasty.
 But Ramanatha continued to hold most of his Tamil and all the Kannada possessions till his end in 1295 CE.
 This can be evidenced by his inscriptions in Domlur (Tumbalur) in Bengaluru dated 1290 CE in both Tamil and Kannada.
-The Epigraphia Karnataka (Carnatica) of Bangalore district mentions that the Tamil inscriptions of Chakravarthi Posala Vira Ramanatha Deva were addressed to the authorities of all the temples in his kingdom.
+The Epigraphia Karnataka (Carnatica) of Bangalore district mentions that the Tamil inscriptions of Chakravarthi Posala Veera Ramanatha Deva were addressed to the authorities of all the temples in his kingdom.

 An inscription conveys that Poysala Vira Ramanada donated 10 pens (pons) for the Chokkanathaswamy temple from the Tommalur (Tombalur or Domlur) revenue account in 1290 CE.
 From the inscriptions in Kannada, on the stonewall skirting the door entrance, as also an inscription on the right which has the seal of a cow and its calf.
 Inscriptions on the southern wall of Chokkanathaswamy Temple (Sokkaperumal) of village Tombalur (as Domlur was once called) in Desimanikka Pattanam dating back to the Hoysala period mention the consecration of the processional deity in 1266 CE during Ramanatha's rule, donations of door frames and dry and wet lands, remission from taxes and the engagement of an assembly of carpenters and artisans.
 The script of some of the epigraphs in the temple and on its walls are in Kannada but the language is Tamil, which prove that the temple was of Chola origin.
 An inscription on the door posts dated 1270 CE, says it has been donated by Alagiyar belonging to Vira Ramanatha's period.

 Historian Sakkottai Krishnaswami Aiyangar states that the territory of Maravarman Kulasekhara Pandyan I (1268–1311 CE) during the time of Hoysala Vira Ramanatha's reign, consisted of:"the region extending south from the mouth of the northern Pennar river to Cape Comorin and farther west, which included the great bulk of the Chola kingdom.
 It included the district of Salem and part of Coimbatore extending south along the Western Ghats to the Cape.
 The northern frontier was uncertain.
 The conquests they made up to Nellore were not made permanently at all so that the boundary between the Pandyas and the Hoysalas might roughly be demarcated along an imaginary line drawn from Trichinopoly (Tiruchirappalli) to Tiruvannamalai and Villupuram along the road from Madura to Madras."On the other side, the territory of the Hoysalas, under their greatest rulers Vira Someshwara, reached northwards as far as the Krishna river, perhaps even a little beyond.
 The existence of a record of Someshwara in Pandharpur may be held to indicate that his actual rule extended so far north.